Golf Association of Philadelphia: GAP founded

 A little more than two years later, the Golf Association of Philadelphia was founded.
 It was America's first regional golf association.
-Once again the Devon Golf Club served as a spur.
-For it was on this organization's course that the first interclub team match in the Philadelphia area was played.
-On Oct.
-15, 1896 a team representing Philadelphia Cricket Club squared off against Devon's top players.
+Once again, the Devon Golf Club served as a spur.
+For it was on this organization's course that the first inter-club team match in the Philadelphia area was played.
+On October 15, 1896, a team representing Philadelphia Cricket Club squared off against Devon's top players.
 The Cricket Club won 22 to 12.
-The occasion was so thoroughly enjoyable (even the losers had a grand time!) that the appeal of interclub matches on a broader scale was discussed and embraced.
+The occasion was so enjoyable that the appeal of inter-club matches on a broader scale was discussed and embraced.
 The obvious outgrowth of such thinking was the formation of an association of local golf clubs to organize and administer these competitions.

-On Feb.
-5, 1897, seven men gathered at the Market Street National Bank for the express purpose of founding the Golf Association of Philadelphia.
+On February 5, 1897, seven men gathered at the Market Street National Bank for the express purpose of founding the Golf Association of Philadelphia.
 Representing the Belmont Golf Association (soon to be reorganized into the Aronimink Golf Club) were Milton C. Work and Dr. Henry Toulmin.
 From Merion Cricket Club came Rodman E. Griscom and Walter E. Stephenson.
 Philadelphia Country Club's delegates were George D. Fowle and Isaac T. Starr.
 Samuel Y. Heebner alone represented Philadelphia Cricket Club, Alan H. Harris being unavoidably absent.